bojates/events-manager-timezone/README.md

 # Timezone translator for Events Manger for WordPress
 Author: Jemima Kingsley

-URL:    jemima@websitedepartment.co.uk
-Date:   2017-08-04
-Notes:  Feedback very welcome.
-        My first real attempt at this sort of thing with JS.
-        And my first attempt at a plugin.
+Feedback very welcome.
+This is my first real attempt at this sort of thing with JS and my first attempt at a plugin.
 How should I have structured this code better? etc.?

 ## Description
-1 - Adds a timezone picker to the page and stores the user option in a cookie.
+1. Adds a timezone picker to the page and stores the user option in a cookie.
-2 - Finds and replaces the times and dates to match the given timezone.
+2. Finds and replaces the times and dates to match the given timezone.

 ### Requirements
   - Events Manager, obviously: http://wp-events-plugin.com/